dekuNukem/daytripper/advanced_usage.md

 A larger value gives more accurate measurements, at the expense of reduced battery life and refresh rate.

-I suggest to leave it at default for normal operations.
+I suggest leaving it at default for normal operations.

 ### Detection Range